Biography

 In 2018, Carinne spent time in the Southwest supporting the visionary organizing of Latinx/Chicanx organizing hub Mijente, led communications work for Ganamos Con Garcia! with the Maricopa County Chapter of the Working Families Party and Equality Arizona, and provided organizational development support to New York and national organizations.

 In addition to organizing and strategic development, Carinne practices and leads meditation and participated in The Interdependence Project Meditation Teacher Training Program as well as Buddhist Peace Fellowship's “Block Build Be.”
+She was a faculty member in Upaya Zen Center’s Socially Engaged Buddhist Training (2021-22).

 From 2015-2017, Carinne was the primary care manager for her father during his struggle with ALS.
-She has been writing about this experience and weaving personal, spiritual, and political narratives to illustrate how our collective political and economic future is intimately tied to the way we care for our aging, dying, and sick.
+She has written about this experience and weaving personal, spiritual, and political narratives to illustrate how our collective political and economic future is intimately tied to the way we care for our aging, dying, and sick.

-Organizations and Groups
+Organizations and groups include: